zishanqin/zishanqin/README.md

 ### Hi there 👋
 I am a girl programmer who is committed to becoming an all-round academic.
-- I am an active competitive programmers.
+- I am an active competitive programmer.
 - I enjoy programming in C++ and Python, and can also code in Java, Haskell, Ada, Assembly and so on.
 - I am currently studying in the field of AI & ML, and I love to research on CV & DL & NN related optimisation questions.
 - In addition to computing-related stuff, I am also a well-trained musician and dancer. <br>